Romantic realism: In literature and art

 The term has long standing in literary criticism.
 For example, Joseph Conrad's relationship to romantic realism is analyzed in Ruth M. Stauffer's 1922 book Joseph Conrad: His Romantic Realism.
 Liam O'Flaherty's relationship to romantic realism is discussed in P.F.
 Sheeran's book The Novels of Liam O'Flaherty: A Study in Romantic Realism.
 Fyodor Dostoyevsky is described as a romantic realist in Donald Fanger's book, Dostoevsky and Romantic Realism: A Study of Dostoevsky in Relation to Balzac, Dickens, and Gogol.
 Historian Jacques Barzun argued that romanticism was falsely opposed to realism and declared that "...the romantic realist does not blink his weakness, but exerts his power."

 The term also has long standing in art criticism.
 Art scholar John Baur described it as "a form of realism modified to express a romantic attitude or meaning".
 According to Theodor W. Adorno, the term "romantic realism" was used by Joseph Goebbels to define the official doctrine of the art produced in Nazi Germany, although this usage did not achieve wide currency.

 In 1928 Anatoly Lunacharsky, People's Commissar for Education of the Soviet Union, wrote:

 The proletariat will introduce a strong romantic-realist current into all art.
 Romantic, because it is full of aspirations and is not yet a complete class, so that the mighty content of its culture cannot yet find an appropriate framework for itself; realistic insofar as Plekhanov noted, insofar as the class that intends to build here on earth and is imbued with deep faith in such construction is intimately connected with reality as it is.

 Novelist and philosopher Ayn Rand described herself as a romantic realist, and many followers of Objectivism who work in the arts apply this term to themselves.
-As part of her aesthetics, Rand defined romanticism as a "category of art based on the recognition of the principle that man possesses the faculty of volition", a realm of heroes and villains, which she contrasted to Naturalism.
-She wanted her art to be portrayal of life "as it could be and should be".
+As part of her aesthetics, Rand defined romanticism as a "category of art based on the recognition of the principle that man possesses the faculty of volition", a realm of heroes and villains, which she contrasted to naturalism.
+She wanted her art to be a portrayal of life "as it could be and should be".
 She wrote: "The method of romantic realism is to make life more beautiful and interesting than it actually is, yet give it all the reality, and even a more convincing reality than that of our everyday existence."
 Her definition did not limit itself to the positive though.
-She considered Dostoyevsky to be a Romantic Realist too.
+She considered Fyodor Dostoyevsky to be a romantic realist as well.